ILoveChenKX/MorningGlory/GettingStarted.rst

 ``llvm-ar``

-  The archiver produces an archive containing the given LLVM bitcode files, optionally with an index for faster lookup.
+  The archiver produces an archive containing the given LLVM bitcode files, 可选ly with an index for faster lookup.

 ``llvm-as``